MicrosoftDocs/power-platform/power-platform/enterprise-templates/hr/employee-kudos/install-and-set-up.md

     - **Kudo app**: Share Kudos with sender, assign to recipient
     - **Kudos app**: Notification email

-1. Edit the *Kudo app - Share Kudo with Sender, Assign to Recipient* by taking these steps:
+1. Edit the Kudo app's *Share Kudo with Sender, Assign to Recipient* by taking these steps:

     1. In the Kudos solution, select *Cloud Flows* on the left pane.
     1. Select the *flow* to open the flow's overview screen.

-    1. On the flow overview screen, select **Edit** on the command bar to connect the to the Microsoft Dataverse connector.
+    1. On the flow overview screen, select **Edit** on the command bar to connect to the Microsoft Dataverse connector.
     1. Select **Continue**.
     1. Select **Save**.

     :::image type="content" source="media/install/kudo-app-flow.png" alt-text="Image of Kudo App - Share Kudo with Sender, Assign to Recipient flow.
 Select save.":::

-1. Edit the *Kudos app - Notification Email* by taking these steps:
+1. Edit the Kudos app's *Notification Email* by taking these steps:

     1. In the Kudos solution, select *Cloud Flows* on the left pane.
     1. Select the *flow* to open the flow's overview screen.